 Carrot Seed Oil

 I was amazed to find out that carrot seed oil boasts an SPF of 38-40!
 It is not inexpensive but it does go a long way.
-Below is the best deal I could find for you on Amazon.
+Below is the best deal I could find for you.
 Like any oil, you can probably get a discount by getting a quart or larger container from a bulk apothecary supplier.
 Remember that this is going on your skin though and that if a price is too good to be true, it pays to be cautious.